Skip to main content

 Dual Plane (Partly Under the Muscle, Partly Under the Gland)

-This technique combines the benefits of muscle and gland support.
-The implant is held by he breast tissue at the bottom and secured by the chest muscle at the top.
-This approach offers long-term stability, reducing the likelihood of sagging over time.
-Dr Grigoriak typically prefers this method for its durability and natural results.
+This technique combines muscle and gland support.
+The implant is held in place by breast tissue at the bottom and secured by the chest muscle at the top.
+This makes it less likely to shift over time.
+Dr. Grigoriak usually prefers this method because of its durability.

 This is the safest and most commonly used method internationally.
-The incision, approximately 2-3 cm, is discreetly hidden in the fold beneath the breast.
-However, it may not be suitable for patients with poorly defined submammary fold.
+A small incision (about 2-3 cm) is hidden discreetly in the fold under the breast.
+However, it may not be suitable for patients with a poorly defined fold.

-The incision is made along the border between the areola and the surrounding skin, allowing the surgeon to gently separate tissues without affecting the mammary duct.
-The resulting scar becomes nearly invisible within a month.
-This method is not ideal for patients with small or narrow areolae.
+The incision is made along the border between the areola and the surrounding skin.
+This enables the surgeon to gently separate the tissues without affecting the mammary duct.
+The scar becomes almost invisible within a month.
+However, this method is not suitable for patients with small and narrow areolas.

-The incision is concealed in the natural fold under the arm, making it invisible even when arms are raised.
-However, this approach is more invasive and traumatic and can lead to increased discomfort during recovery.
-It is unsuitable for patients with significant breast sagging (prolapse).
+The incision is placed in the natural fold under the arm, so it remains invisible even when arms are raised.
+However, this approach is more invasive and can lead to increased discomfort during recovery.
+It doesn't suit patients with significant breast sagging (prolapse).

 Anaesthesia Anaesthesia